Palmöl Problem: Was du wissen solltest Skip to content

 The palm oil problem

-Do you know exactly why palm oil is harmful to the environment?
-I must admit that until recently I had no idea what exactly the problem with palm oil was.
-Unfortunately, many people - like me - only come across this problem when they actively deal with sustainability and the environment.
-I heard a few years ago that Nutella is not so "good" (especially) because of palm oil - but I didn't understand exactly what that means
+Do you know why exactly palm oil is bad for the environment?
+I have to admit that until recently I had no idea what exactly the problem with palm oil was.
+Unfortunately, like me, many people only come across this problem when they actively engage with sustainability and the environment.
+I heard a few years ago that Nutella wasn't that "good" (mainly) because of the palm oil - but I didn't understand what that meant exactly.

 I was shocked to learn that every second supermarket product contains palm oil and the devastating consequences of using palm oil.

-Therefore I would like to draw a little more attention to this topic (especially now after the terrible fires in the Amazon this is really necessary) and inform you about what the palm oil problem is all about
+That's why I would like to draw a little more attention to the topic (especially now after the terrible fires in the Amazon, this is really necessary) and inform you about what the palm oil problem is actually all about.

 What exactly is palm oil?

-Palm oil is obtained from the fruit of the oil palm .
+Palm oil is obtained from the fruits of the oil palm.
 The oil is pressed out of the fruit under pressure and at high temperatures.
-The oil is then processed in such a way that unwanted colouring, odour or taste substances are removed.
-With 66 tons per year, palm oil is the most produced vegetable oil and with a market share of 30% also the most used
+The oil is then processed in such a way that undesirable colors, smells or flavors are removed.
+With 66 tons annually, palm oil is the most frequently produced vegetable oil and, with a market share of 30%, also the most used.

 Why is palm oil so popular for making products?

 This vegetable oil is very cheap, it is available all year round and the cultivation of the oil palm is efficient: it has a very high yield.
-The fat extracted from the fruit has a high melting point and is therefore solid at room temperature but still spreadable.
-Palm oil is also tasteless, colourless and has a long shelf life thanks to its high content of antioxidants and vitamin E. Due to the special composition of the fat, other liquid oils can be incorporated to a stable, creamy consistency
+The fat extracted from the fruit has a high melting point and is therefore solid at room temperature, but still spreadable.
+Palm oil is also tasteless, colorless and has a long shelf life thanks to its high content of antioxidants and vitamin E. Due to the special composition of the fat, other liquid oils can be incorporated to create a stable, creamy consistency.

-These properties make the fat an ideal raw material for industry, as it can be used to produce mass goods cheaply.
+These properties make the fat an ideal raw material for industry because it can be mass-produced cheaply.

-I hereby challenge you to go to the supermarket and find products that are palm oil free.
-Because that is not so easy.
-Palm oil is not only found in margarine, packet soups and biscuits, but also in ready-made pizza, muesli, soaps, creams, make-up, detergents and many other products.
+I hereby challenge you to go to the supermarket and find products that are palm oil-free.
+It's not that easy at all.
+Palm oil is not only found inmargarine, packet soups and biscuits, but also in ready-made pizza, muesli, soaps, creams, make-up, detergentoil and many other products.

-Unfortunately, that's not all, because the majority of palm oil is used in energy production: It is also used mainly for the production of biodiesel and for electricity and heat generation.
+Unfortunately, that's not all, because the majority of palm oil goes into energy production: It is also used primarily for the production of biodiesel and for generating electricity and heat.

 Why is palm oil a problem?

-Of course, the oil palm in itself does not cause any problems at first.
-The demand and the associated production of palm oil is the real problem.
+Of course, the oil palm itself doesn't cause any problems at first.
+The demand and the associated production of palm oil are the real problem.

-Oil palms grow best where rainforest grows, i.e. in a tropical climate with evenly moist and warm conditions.
+Oil palms grow best whererainforestgrows, i.e. in a tropical climate with uniformly warm, humid conditions.
 They also need a lot of space.
-Therefore the rainforest often has to make way (illegally) for the palm plantations.
-In Latin America, Africa and South East Asia, huge areas of rainforest are cleared and burned every day
+Therefore, the rainforest often has to make way (illegally) for palm plantations.
+In Latin America, Africa and Southeast Asia, huge areas of rainforest are cleared and burned every day.

-The oil palm plantations are even the main reason for the destruction of rainforests in Malaysia and Indonesia.
-In 2018 EVERY MINUTE approx. 42 football pitches of rainforest were destroyed worldwide.
-These are areas that are so huge that I can hardly imagine them anymore..
+Oil palm plantations are actually the main reason for rainforest destruction in Malaysia and Indonesia.
+In 2018, around 42 football fields of rainforest were destroyed EVERY MINUTE worldwide.
+These are areas that are so huge that I can hardly imagine them anymore...

-The destruction of the rainforest is affecting the climate.
-This is because the carbon stored in the soils is released during the conversion in plantations.
-This releases huge quantities of climate-damaging gases into the atmosphere
+The climate is suffering due to the destruction of the rainforest.
+This is because the carbon stored in the soil is released when converted into plantations.
+This means that huge amounts of climate-damaging gases end up in the atmosphere.

 In addition, some animal species also suffer.
-Rainforests are one of the last remaining habitats for orangutans.
-For example, the Sumatran tiger and the Borneo pygmy elephant have less and less room to live due to the deforestation of the rainforest in Indonesia.
+Rainforests represent one of the last remaining habitats for orangutans.
+The Sumatran tiger and the Borneo pygmy elephant, for example, are also having less and less space to live due to the deforestation of the rainforest in Indonesia.

-The inhabitants of the growing areas also suffer damage: They are often displaced by force and lose their land to the palm oil companies
+The residents of the growing areasalso suffer damage: they are often forcibly evicted and lose their land to the palm oil companies.

-Quite apart from these devastating effects - for us as consumers , too, palm oil is more harmful than health-promoting: refined palm oil contains large quantities of fatty acid esters that can damage the genetic make-up and cause cancer.
+Quite apart from these devastating effects - even for us as consumers , palm oil is more harmful than beneficial to health: refined palm oil contains large amounts of fatty acid esters, which can damage the genetic material and cause cancer.

 Orang Utan zwischen Bäumen im Regenwald